Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

                                         'This measurement has a ±' + ' ' + feature.properties.MOE + '%' + ' ' + 'margin of error.');
   	            }
     }

+<p> We also need to make sure that the "style" and "onEachFeature" functions get applied to our geojson layer.
+This can be added using some brackets in the L.GeoJSON.AJAX layer. </p>

+        // Provide the geoJSON layer
+        const geojsonLayer = new L.GeoJSON.AJAX(geojsonurl, {
+		style,
+		onEachFeature: onEachFeature
+	}).addTo(map);

 </code></pre></div></div> <br>

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="MWMjmMY" data-pen-title="Leaflet Tutorial Step 2" data-user="aj65714" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">